Kotlin/KEEP/proposals/java-annotations-for-kotlin-sugar.md

 A Java library can do one of two things to go farther with its support:

  1. Publish Kotlin extensions inside their library or as a sibling artifact.
- 2. Rewrite their public API (or the entire library in Kotlin).
+ 2. Rewrite their public API (or the entire library) in Kotlin.

 Since rewriting in Kotlin would obviously solve all of the interoperability problems, option #1 is the only real comparison.
 [JUnit 5][junit5] and